 Avoid the confusion and long lines at the show by pre-registering for your booth or name badge.
 Also, now is the time to plan to bring any employees who would greatly benefit from attending the show.

 Attend seminars and workshops if available, these educational presentations are part of the reason you're going.

 Make reservations for transportation and lodging early on.
 Try to book a hotel very close to the trade show.
 Check to see if the trade show organizers have reserved rooms at a discount.

-Having a painted crate can help aid in identification once your on-site waiting for a forklift driver to deliver your trade show shipping crates so you can set up for the event.
+Having a painted crate can help aid in identification once you are on-site waiting for a forklift driver to deliver your trade show shipping crates so you can set up for the event.

-Prevent damage from carriers with custom sized cubbies and shelves to securly hold fragile TV monitors, signage and collateral.
-Ties downs can secure large heavy pieces of your trade show display assuring a damage free shipment.
+Prevent damage from carriers with custom-sized cubbies and shelves to securely hold fragile TV monitors, signage, and collateral.
+Ties downs can secure large heavy pieces of your trade show display assuring a damage-free shipment.

 5. Gather Marketing Materials

 Put together marketing collateral to have on hand at the trade show, bring more than you intend on handing out.
 Remember to include: timely information, a one-page company biography, a corporate structure chart, sales figures, complete product information (specs, distribution methods, pricing), photos, and key contact info.
 Don't forget to bring plenty of your own business cards!